"Adelaide apprentice in hospital after suffering from heat stress; union calls for tighter regulations"

 The opening paragraph also has been changed from this original value recovered from a search engine cache:

 "An apprentice remains in a coma after collapsing on a work site and a second has been taken to hospital during the worst December heatwave on record in Adelaide."
-[The original value recovered from a cached copy is shown below.]
+[The original value recovered from a cached copy is shown below.]to:

 "A 17-year-old apprentice is in a critical condition in an Adelaide hospital after collapsing due to heat-related stress on a worksite, a construction union representative has said."
 [From the copy currently displayed on the ABC News web site.]